I recently discovered something about myself: I have ADHD.

-But now, I’m 28 (at the time of writing this) and know for a fact I have ADHD.
+But now, I’m 28 (at the time of writing this) and know for a fact I have ADHD and ADHD symptoms.
 As an adult.
 And as a female.

 I stress those last two points because up until recently (and even today, often), people thought ADHD was exclusively something kids—and mostly boys—had.
 But now we’re realizing there is so much more to the story.

-A great many people struggle with ADHD into adulthood—and through their entire lives!
+A great many people struggle with ADHD symptons into adulthood—and through their entire lives!

 It can also affect manifest in a many of different ways.
 For example, it can look much different in women.

-So I’m sharing this post because we need more awareness about what ADHD is and how it truly affects the people who have it (Spoiler alert: real ADHD is not simply an excuse to be lazy or unproductive).
+So I’m sharing this post because we need more awareness about what ADHD is and how it truly affects the people who have it (Spoiler alert: real ADHD symptoms are not simply an excuse to be lazy or unproductive).

 I’m going to cover some basics sprinkled with the main ways this condition affects me personally.

-Most Commonly Known Symptoms of Adult ADHD (It’s Not Just for the Kiddos)
+Most Commonly Known Adult ADHD Symptoms (It’s Not Just for the Kiddos)